 On this page we have summarized information concerning the funding opportunities and programs for you, as well as details about the recognition of credits received abroad.
-You will find further information regarding stays abroad, especially regarding finance possibilities on our useful links page.
+You will find further information regarding stays abroad, especially regarding an internet search for an internship and finance possibilities on our useful links page.

 Here you can find our leaflet (in German) with information for an internship abroad.